AWeheid/DataWrangling/README.md

 # DataWrangling

-In this project we will doe the three steps to prepare data for next phase of data analysis or data science The t3 steps are:
+In this project we will do the well-known three steps to prepare data for next phase of data analysis or data science The t3 steps are:

   - Gatharing